An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part II: Smoothness Constants

 the $(p,k)$-partial non-commutative Bell tuple.

-The next lemma embodies all of the combinatorial properties of $\ordpart$ we need for presenting and applying our Fa{\'a} di Bruno formula.
+The next lemma embodies the key combinatorial property of $\ordpart$ we need for presenting and applying our \fdb formula.
+It can be considered a restatement of the recurrence used in deriving formulas for Stirling numbers of the second kind \cite{Stanley11}.
 We defer the geometry- and optimization-free proof to \cref{app:ordered-partition-properties}.